-The Sterling Heights Historical Commission meeting dates for the 2012/13 fiscal year are listed below.
-All meetings are held at the Upton house at 6 p.m. on Thursday as follows.
+The Sterling Heights Historical Commission meeting dates for 2014 are listed below.
+All meetings are held at the Upton house at 6:00 PM on Thursday as follows.
 Meetings are open to the public.

 For Historical Commission meeting agendas and minutes, click here.